• Skip to primary navigation

 If you like, you can deglaze the pan with a little bit of red wine.
 This will add a great depth of flavor to the sauce.

 Want to make it cheesy?
-If you are allergic to dairy, you can add a sprinkle of nutritional yeast or vegan parmesan cheese on top after cooking.
-If you are not avoiding dairy, a bit of parmesan cheese mixed in tastes wonderful.
+Add a sprinkle of nutritional yeast or vegan parmesan cheese on top after cooking.

 FAQs